Before You Apply

 TGS offers academically strong, motivated Northwestern University undergraduate students the opportunity to pursue a concurrent, combined bachelor’s/master's degree program.
 This program is restricted to Northwestern University undergraduates and is limited to certain degree programs within the University.

-Bachelor's/Master's applicants do not use TGS's online application to apply.
+Bachelor's/Master's applicants should use TGS's online application and be sure to accurately respond to the first page of questions.
 Applicants to the combined bachelor's/master's program follow a distinct application process and should consult the bachelor's/master's program page for more detailed instructions.

 If you are applying for admission as a non-degree seeking student through TGS, you will need to submit TGS’s online application.
 If you are applying as a non-degree seeking student through The School of Professional Studies' Office of Special Students, you will not need to complete TGS's application.

 Questions regarding admission (deadlines, admission requirements, application materials, application status, etc.) should be directed to your specific program.
 Contact information for each program is available via the Program Contact List.

 Academic departments/degree programs set their own application deadlines.
 Please be sure to review your program’s web page to determine your department’s application deadline.
 Late applications are not guaranteed review and application fees cannot be refunded.

 Northwestern University Admission Policy